RobTillaart/AM232X/README.md

 Which method fit your application depends on your requirements and constraints.

+## Warning

+The library has not been tested extensively yet so use at own risk.

+See also LICENSE

 ## Future

 - update documentation
 - test more

-## Warning

-The library has not been tested extensively yet so use at own risk.

-See also LICENSE
+- add specific named classes for
+  - AM2320, AM2321, AM2322 ?
+  - AM2315 (add type field)
+- add offset